 A diversity of studies implicates CaM in a number of cellular and developmental events.
 In keeping with this, Dictyostelium is known to possess around 60 potential CaMBPs, many localize to specific subcellular locales that change depending on the cellular or developmental event in progress.
 In spite of this, only a few of these proteins have been characterized to any degree.
 Very few CaMBPs of Dictyostelium have been proven to bind CaM and only a subset of these have had their CaMBDs verified through the binding of deletion constructs to CaM.
 Reviewing the literature shows that CaM-binding generally has not been well addressed.
 While it is becoming common for researchers to indicate the presence of IQ motifs in proteins, the validity of these as true Ca2+-independent CaMBDs often remains unexplored.
 The identification of Ca2+-dependent and Ca+-independent CaMBDs is only a preliminary step in identifying a protein as a CaMBP.
 To date, none of CaMBDs within potential Dictyostelium CaMBPs have been proven to directly interact with CaM using crystallography or NMR.
 While Ca2+-dependent CaMBDs are comparatively less well defined than other protein–protein interaction motifs, scanning for potential CaMBDs serves as a primary step in CaMBD elucidation.
 The recent development of a discriminative method may be useful for scanning the genome of Dictyostelium to identify their potential CaMBPs and their binding domains.
 Coupling this with CaMBD analyses using the Calmodulin Target Database should significantly increase the chances of identifying true CaMBPs from genomic database screening.
 Approximately 80% of the CaMBDs identified using the Calmodulin Target Database turn out to be true CaM-binding motifs.
 This method has been used to design protein constructs in Dictyostelium for the determination of CaM-binding regions for nucleomorphin, DdPGK and DdTK.
 Since Ca2+ is a central regulator of many cellular and developmental processes in this classic model organism, the continued pursuit of the complexity, interaction, and functions of the CaMBP population is essential, if we truly hope to dissect how these Ca2+-dependent processes work.

-All information is the property of Danton H. O'Day, 2017© and may be used by individuals without prior permission if proper credit is given.
+All information is the property of Danton H. O'Day, 2017©, 2020(c) and may be used by individuals without prior permission if proper credit is given.
 If you would like to distribute or communicate this information to others in any form other than citing this website, you need to obtain permission.